beilmanmich/datasci_projects/readme.md

 which is linear in ![alt text](https://latex.codecogs.com/gif.latex?%24A%24) and ![alt text](https://latex.codecogs.com/gif.latex?%24B%24).

-_TOOLS USED_: Pands, sklearn - BaseEstimator, TransformerMixin,  DictBectorizer, Pipeline, LogisticRegression, KNeighborsRegressor
+_TOOLS USED_: Pandas, sklearn - BaseEstimator, TransformerMixin,  DictBectorizer, Pipeline, LogisticRegression, KNeighborsRegressor

 ## (7) Using NLP to Predict Yelp Ratings